 The home fails the pre-inspection test

 Buyers should inspect the house, condo, duplex, or whatever type of home they’re considering buying before they sign the agreement of sale.
 The agreement of sale should also be conditioned on the right to make a final inspection before settlement.
 Professional home inspectors can discover many defects such as plumbing, electricity, roofing, and other defects at the inspection.
 If new problems appear, then estimates need to be made on the cost to repair the problem.
-Licensed and certified professionals should perform the estimates.
+Licensed and certified professionals should perform estimates.

-Often, at settlement, the liability and cost of home repairs needs to be negotiated between the lawyers for the buyers and sellers.
+Often, at settlement, the liability and cost of home repairs need to be negotiated between the lawyers for the buyers and sellers.
 Many times, funds are placed in escrow to cover the cost of the estimated repairs.

 There are outstanding bills

-Buyers should hire a title company so that clear title can be transferred.
+Buyers should hire a title company so that a clear title can be transferred.
 Title clerks usually handle the settlement as well.
 Title companies should prepare a report in advance of the settlement closing setting forth any known problems.

 A common title defect is that the seller owes creditors such as the mortgage company.
 There may be prior liens or judgments against the property.
 The title company will request payoff statements to determine the exact amount due as of the date of the settlement.
 The seller then normally agrees that the bills the seller owes will be paid off the top before the seller is paid.